lmdu/pyfastx/README.rst

    :target: https://pypi.org/project/pyfastx
    :alt: Wheel

-*a robust python module for fast random access to FASTA sequences*
+*a robust python module for fast random access to sequences from plain and gzipped FASTA file*

+.. contents:: Table of Contents
+	:depth: 2

 About
 -----

-The pyfastx is a lightweight Python C extension that enables you to randomly access FASTA sequences in flat text file, even in gzip compressed file.
-This module uses `kseq.h <http://lh3lh3.users.sourceforge.net/kseq.shtml>`_ written by Heng Li to parse FASTA file and zran.c written by Paul McCarthy in `indexed_gzip <https://github.com/pauldmccarthy/indexed_gzip>`_ project to index gzipped file.
+The ``pyfastx`` is a lightweight Python C extension that enables users to randomly access to sequences from plain and **gzipped** FASTA files.
+This module aims to provide simple APIs for users to extract seqeunce from FASTA by identifier and index number.
+The ``pyfastx`` will build indexes stored in a sqlite3 database file for random access to avoid consuming excessive amount of memory.
+In addition, the ``pyfastx`` can parse standard (*sequence spread into multiple lines with same length*) and nonstandard (*lines with different length*) FASTA format.
+This module used `kseq.h <http://lh3lh3.users.sourceforge.net/kseq.shtml>`_ written by `Heng Li <http://lh3lh3.users.sourceforge.net>`_ to parse plain FASTA file and zran.c written by `@pauldmccarthy <https://github.com/pauldmccarthy>`_ in project `indexed_gzip <https://github.com/pauldmccarthy/indexed_gzip>`_ to index gzipped file for random access.

+This project was heavily inspired by `@mdshw5 <https://github.com/mdshw5>`_'s project `pyfaidx <https://github.com/mdshw5/pyfaidx>`_ and `@brentp <https://github.com/brentp>`_'s project `pyfasta <https://github.com/brentp/pyfasta>`_.

 Installation
 ------------